 Skip to main content

-The PATH Summer Academy is a FREE intensive 5-week summer program for transfer students with a major in the arts and humanities division.
-The program works to support the transition from community college to student life at UC San Diego by providing individualized guidance on how to navigate the large campus, tackle the quarter-system and survive the classes, take advantage of available resources and make the most of the 2-years on campus, all while providing a community of support.
+The PATH Summer Academy is a FREE, intensive 5-week summer program for transfer students majoring in the Arts and Humanities.
+The program works to support the transition from community college to UC San Diego by providing individualized guidance and a jump start in their academic career, by tackling 8 credits during Summer Session II.

 Summer Academy at a Glance:

-• Get an early start during Summer Session 2 by taking two classes (8 units).
-One class in-person and the other remote.
+• Get an early start during Summer Session II (August 3 - September 5), by taking two classes (8 units).

 • Student-to-student mentoring from former Summer Academy transfer students.

-• Be part of different workshops focusing on resources available at UC San Diego for Transfer Students and academic support.
+• Join your cohort for workshops focusing on resources available at UC San Diego for Transfer Students and academic support.

-• Students will have the option to participate in activities aimed to be fun and help the PATH cohort build community.
+• Students will have the option to participate in activities aimed to be fun and help students build new friendships at UC San Diego.

 When/Where

-• The PATH Summer Academy will take place during Summer Session 2: August 4 - September 6.
-Click Here to learn more about Summer Session 2 dates.
+• The PATH Summer Academy will take place during Summer Session II: August 3 - September 5.
+Click Here to learn more about Summer Session II dates.

-• Students will be asked to attend a mandatory orientation on August 1 to receive all their class materials and other program information for the start of the summer.
+• Students will be asked to attend a mandatory orientation (Date to be determined) to receive all their class materials and other program information for the start of the summer.

 • The program aims to be accessible and understanding of students' responsibilities outside of the university.
-Due to this the program has virtual and in-person elements.
+Due to this, students get Friday - Sunday free of program activities.

 • In-person Elements: